TOUR HIGHLIGHTS

 “Rock of Ages” - Augustus Toplady

-DAY SEVEN | JUNE 1ST | SOMERSET, WELLS & DEVON Depart Bristol and begin your drive south through Somerset.
+DAY SEVEN | SUNDAY, JUNE 7TH | SOMERSET, WELLS & DEVON Depart Bath and begin your drive south through Somerset.
 Make a stop in Mendip Hills near Cheddar Gorge.
 This area was the inspiration for the hymn Rock Of Ages by Augustus Toplady when he sought shelter in the cleft of a rock during a fierce storm.
 Continue to the stunning cathedral city of Wells for lunch.
 In the afternoon continue your drive to Devon.
 Make a stop at St Andrew’s Church (Augustus Toplady’s church) in Broadhembury, a charming village of thatched cottages.
 By early evening, arrive at the coastal town of Brixham, where Henry Lyte lived and pastored.
 Check into your hotel and dinner on your own.

 • Lunch in Wells

-• Free Time: Evening in Brixham
+• Group dinner in Brixham

 Brixham Harbor

-“Abide With Me” - Henry Lyte
+"Abide With Me" - Henry Francis Lyte

-• Intimate Hymn Sing
+• Unplugged Hymn Sing

-DAY NINE | JUNE 3RD | DEPARTURE FROM EXETER
+DAY NINE | TUESDAY, JUNE 9TH | RETURN TO LONDON

 MORE TOUR INFORMATION

 • Many of the meals revolve around local food traditions.
 If you are a vegetarian, lactose intolerant, or gluten-free, most restaurants can cater to your dietary needs and allergies.
 The UK is very conscious of this.
+You will also have night to choose to have dinner on your own.

 UK TRAVEL INSPIRATION